 Conventional candles are packed full of chemicals that can cause asthma, allergies and other respiratory issues.
 Instead, try some soy candles for a healthier alternative.
 They contain no petroleum and can be bought in a range of scents and colors, so you’re sure to find something that appeals.

-You can also get beeswax candles which are great for sprucing up your bedroom décor, but they won’t release large amounts of harmful chemicals into the air while they burn.
+You can also get beeswax candles or coconut candles, which are great for sprucing up your bedroom décor, but they won’t release large amounts of harmful chemicals into the air while burning.

 These fabrics are also more durable because they haven´t been treated by chemicals that make the fibers weaker and thinner, so you don’t have to worry about replacing them any time soon.

-If you can’t afford to replace your mattress just yet, there are still a few things you can do to reduce your contact with toxic chemicals in bed.
+If you can’t afford to replace your mattress just yet, you can still do a few things to reduce your contact with toxic chemicals in bed.
 You can buy an organic mattress pad or topper which guarantees even more comfort and will protect your skin from any harsh chemicals leaching from your mattress from glues, foam and flame retardants.

 You can find both toppers and pads that come in a range of natural materials such as wool, latex, and cotton to get the best feel for you.
 They contain no synthetic materials or foam and you can find ones that fit the exact measurements of your mattress to give it a snug and custom feel.

-For an even more comprehensive way to protect your skin, you can use a mattress protector.
-This will help keep any dust mites at bay while also protecting the surface of your mattress from spills and stains, which is good for hygiene purposes.
+You can use a mattress protector for an even more comprehensive way to protect your skin.
+This will help keep any dust mites at bay while protecting your mattress’s surface from spills and stains, which is good for hygiene purposes.

 The bedroom might be one of the few places in your home where you can truly relax.
 So it is important to make sure that everything in your bedroom, from textiles to cleaning products, is made with organic and natural materials to give a healthy place for you to rest and recharge.